List of The Sandman characters: Ziggy

+Taramis

+Taramis is a human-like character who serves as a butler to Dream.
+He informs Lucien about the ambassadors from the other realms.
+He was killed by the Dreaming A.I.

+An unrelated Taramis appears in The Sandman portrayed by Phoebe Nicholls.
+She is the chef de cuisine of the Dreaming who is exclusive to the Netflix series.
+She was responsible for cooking the food for the event where the demons, gods, fairies, representatives of the Lords of Chaos, and representatives for the Lords of Order were attending to determine who would own the Key to Hell.
+Taramis was later seen with Lucienne when Nada left the Dreaming.

+Gault

-Gault: appears in the Sandman Netflix series.
-A nightmare who fled the Dreaming in the wake of Morpheus's imprisonment and hides away in the mind of Jed Walker.
-She created a fantasy world for the boy where he is a hero known as the "Sandman" as an escape from his abuse in the waking world.
-She is eventually tracked down and, when confronted reveals her desire to be a dream, wishing to inspire rather than frighten.
+Gault is a shapeshifting nightmare exclusive to the Netflix series who fled the Dreaming in the wake of Morpheus's imprisonment and hides away in the mind of Jed Walker.
+She created a fantasy world for the boy where he is a superhero known as the "Sandman" as an escape from his uncle Barnaby's abuse in the waking world while posing as his mother Miranda Walker.
+Gault is eventually tracked down.
+When confronted reveals her desire to be a dream, Gault wishes to inspire rather than frighten.
+Before being sent into the Darkness by Dream, Gault states that even nightmares can dream.
+After Unity Kinkaid's sacrifice, Dream restored Gault as a dream where she now sports butterfly-like wings.

+She is analogous to Brute and Glob in the show's version of the story.

+Gault is voiced and motion-captured by Ann Ogbomo in her true form and portrayed by Andi Osho when posing as Miranda Walker in Jed's dreams.

 Gods, demigods, and major personifications

+The following characters are either gods, demigods, or major personifications:

 Bast

 Bast, in Neil Gaiman's comic book series The Sandman, is the DC Universe version of the goddess Bast of Egyptian mythology.
 She was once a major goddess, but the loss of her believers over time has significantly reduced her powers.
 She is often coquettish toward Dream, who sometimes goes to her for advice or companionship; but she has often claimed never to have been his lover.
 Bast has also appeared in issues of Wonder Woman and Hawkgirl, wherein she is one of the chief goddesses worshiped by the Amazons of Bana-Mighdall.

-She appears in Sandman Presents: Bast: Eternity Game (2003), where she attempts to regain her lost power.
+Bast appears in Sandman Presents: Bast: Eternity Game (2003), where she attempts to regain her lost power.

+In the podcast, Bast is voiced by Bebe Neuwirth.